iham/MA_DDB22_Workspace/README.md

 | Node Package Manager (npm)        | 1.8.3                          |
 | Piral CLI                         | 1.6.1                          |

+### Usage
+The workspace is used for
+- development environment for piral (piral-workspace)
+- development environment for pilets (pilets-workspace)

 ## Versions of Pirals Pilet Feed Service
 | Name                              | Version                        |
 |--------------------------------   |-----------------------------   |